St Peter's Church, Aberdeen: Construction

 In early 1803, materials and funds for the construction of a church were collected by Fr Gordon.
 The chapel became too small for the increasing Catholic population of the city and a new, larger church needed to be built.
 On 24 February 1803, digging started on the site.
 On 15 April 1803, the foundation stone was laid by Fr Gordon.
 He estimated that the total cost of the church would be £1,049.
 It was designed by the architect James Massie in the Gothic Revival style.
 The first Mass was said in the next building on 13 November 1803.
 Construction continued on the site until August 1804.
 On 19 August 1804, the church was dedicated by the Vicar Apostolic of the Lowland District, Alexander Cameron.

 In 1815, a gallery was added to the church.
-In 1817, the church facade was finished.
+In 1817, the church façade was finished.
 It was designed by Harry Leith.
 From 1895 to 1899, the High altar was installed in the church.
 It was designed and built in Belgium.